RobTillaart/AS7331/README.md

 #### SYND

-TODO: The SYND mode is not supported yet, to be investigated.
+The SYND mode is not supported yet, needs investigation.

 ### Debug